hiralketanshah/adobe-jlr/ui.apps/src/main/content/jcr_root/apps/jlr/components/herotitlebanner/v1/herotitlebanner/README.md

 <!-- Jaguar Component -->
-Hero Item (v1)
+Hero Title Banner (v1)
 ====
-Hero Item Component written in HTL.
+Hero Title Banner written in HTL.

 ## Features

 * Hero Item are a versatile component used in a variety of ways on DX.

 ### Use Object
-The Hero Carousel component uses the `com.jlr.core.models.HeroItemModel` Sling model as its Use-object.
+The Hero Carousel component uses the `com.jlr.core.models.HeroTitleBannerModel` Sling model as its Use-object.

 ### Edit Dialog Properties
-The following properties are written to JCR for this Hero Item and are expected to be available as `Resource` properties:
+The following properties are written to JCR for this Title Banner and are expected to be available as `Resource` properties:

 1. `./id` - defines the id for the component.
 2. `./headerCopy` - defines the header copy for the component.